AltCampus/css-in-detail/README.md

   }
 ```

 Here, the paragraph is selected using two selectors, type as well as the `class` selector.
-Although the orange background comes after the background green in the cascading.
-But the background green will take precedence, it, because it has been applied using class selector and the class selector, is higher specific weight in the table than the type selector.
+Although the orange background comes after the green background in the cascading.
+But the green background will take precedence, because it has been applied using class selector and the class selector has higher specific weight in the table than the type selector.
 Let's see one more example of using all the three selectors.

 ```
   <p class="food" id="bread">...</p>